NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Main Page – First Question](img/UG_Diagnostic_010.PNG)

-On the right side, you have a text field ‘Note’ where you can put what you have seen, what has been said during the interview, precision about what you want…
+On the right side, there is a text field ‘Note’ where you can put what you have seen, what has been said during the interview, precision about what you want…